Astronomy20/FumataBianca/README.md

-A game about becoming the Pope
+A game about becoming the Pope.